-The word etiquette meaning manners, good behaviour and old fashioned formalities.
+The word "etiquette" refers to manners, good behaviour and old fashioned formalities.
 We know it’s not as popular a concept nowadays, but it's still so important.
 Understanding these fundamentals when it comes to wedding etiquette and the invite process is more important than ever.
 With so many emotions running wild during the wedding planning process, we suggest that the more you can nail down with simple emotionless rules, the better.

 As per the wedding rulebook, wedding invitations must be sent out at least about six to eight weeks before the wedding.
 Things change though if you are having a destination wedding.
 If so, your invites should be sent out at least three months ahead of time as your guests will need to make travel arrangements.
-Don't stress that people will forget about the wedding by sending them so far out in advance, they most probably have stuck the invite on their fridge.
+Don't stress that people will forget about the wedding by sending them so far out in advance - they most probably have stuck the invite on their fridge.

-Be as visually creative as a Van Gogh painting but we suggest you kept to the basics with communicating your wedding information.
+Be as visually creative as a Van Gogh painting, but we suggest you kept to the basics with communicating your wedding information.
 It really is as easy as who, what, where and when.

 The simplest and least hurtful way to let guests know who is invited is to list the names of the invitees on the envelope or invite itself.
 If you would prefer to not have children at the wedding, leave them off the list.
 But be warned, if you aren't specific - the message can sometimes get lost in all the excitement.

-It really depends on your individual wedding, if your dress code is 'Black Tie" or "Semi Formal" but your ceremony takes place on grass you should inform your guests to wear appropriate footwear.
+It really depends on your individual wedding - if your dress code is 'Black Tie" or "Semi Formal" but your ceremony takes place on grass, you should inform your guests to wear appropriate footwear.
 Or better yet, put all the information pertaining to your wedding on a wedding website, or insert an information dress-card in your invitation.

 That's only if you want to get RSVPs and an outline to the number of guests your are catering for (we definitely think this is a must).
 Your RSVP's should also have a deadline for the week before you have to communicate the final numbers to your selected service providers.